-Online school students work from home and follow a set curriculum, submitting assignments through an online portal.
+Online school students usually work from home and follow a set curriculum, submitting assignments through an online portal.
 Moreover, students receive feedback and grades from accredited teachers who may communicate through email, web conference, or phone calls.

-You just are so much more in tune with what they’re doing.
-That’s such a benefit that you wouldn’t have when sending your kid through another schooling option. – Tara Boedigheimer, online school parent
+“You just are so much more in tune with what they’re doing.
+That’s such a benefit that you wouldn’t have when sending your kid through another schooling option.”Tara Boedigheimer, online school parent

 While some virtual schools are fully online, others are “blended schools.”
 So, what are blended schools?
 Blended schools are online schools that offer on-site locations that students attend from time to time.
 GOAL Academy in Colorado, for instance, has “drop-in centers” where students can receive tutoring, participate in activities, or simply spend time with peers.